 Arts Supplement portfolios in the Visual Arts are evaluated by members of the Visual Arts faculty, who rate them and submit their report to the admissions office.
 It should be noted that a higher rating on a Visual Arts Supplement is just one of many factors being weighed by the admissions committee.
 While a better rating certainly strengthens an application, its primary benefit is to provide the committee with a fuller picture of an applicant's overall abilities and potential for their studies at Bowdoin.

 It should also be noted that a lower rating is a neutral factor in the admissions process and simply indicates that the portfolio does not merit special consideration in that regard.
 In other words, portfolio submissions can help, but in no way hurt your chances for admission.

-Your portfolio should include 10-20 works which best demonstrate your artistic interests, experience, and abilities.
+Your portfolio should include 5 images which best demonstrate your artistic interests, experience, and abilities.
 Since our review is an evaluation of visual and technical aptitudes for the purposes of admissions, work that demonstrates a responsive and creative approach, independent initiative, curiosity, fundamental skills , and technical proficiency-rather than assigned projects guided by rote -- is of greatest value in our review.

 Portfolios are evaluated by the Visual Arts Faculty in two groups: General Portfolios and Photography Portfolios.

 A general portfolio can contain work of all kinds, though we encourage you to include at least three examples of work in any given medium.
 A potpourri of one-of-a-kind efforts is more difficult to evaluate than evidence of repeated and broader experience with a particular way of working.
 In all cases, we encourage you to emphasize quality over quantity.